 Best Tree House in Tulum

 Downtown Tulum is small and compact, but if you’re staying at the beachfront resort I’d not recommend you to walk back and forth.
 You can easily get a bike.

-Renting a car
+Renting a Car in Tulum

 Don’t be afraid of renting a car in Mexico.
 The roads are wide and easy to navigate, especially with modern technology like Google Maps.
 Just watch out for wild drivers.